Toyota overtakes GM as America’s top-selling automaker

-But the Japanese auto giant was better positioned to weather the storm: It took early steps to stockpile chips and other key parts, allowing it to maintain production levels while competitors could not.
-The company sold 2.3 million cars in 2021, up about 10 percent from the year before.
+Since the Great Depression, GM has been the leading automaker in the U.S. But Toyota, the Japanese auto giant, gained ground last year because it was better positioned to weather supply chain challenges: It took early steps to stockpile chips and other key parts, allowing it to maintain production levels while competitors could not.
+Toyota’s U.S. sales hit 2.3 million cars in 2021, up about 10 percent from the year before.

 All in all, Cox Automotive projects that 15 million cars were sold in the United States last year, up 3.5 percent from 2020 but well below pre-pandemic levels.
 While consumer demand held up throughout the year, “inventory did not,” the company said in its end-of-year forecast.